YsHusain/PAST-PLFR-and-Structured-Prompt-Frameworks/chapter_08_PAST_PLFR.md

 ---

-*Chapter 8 of Design of Agentic Systems with Case Studies.
-The master argument of this book is that architecture is the leverage point, not the model.
+* The master argument of this book is that architecture is the leverage point, not the model.
 This chapter demonstrates that claim through the specific case of prompt architecture: the structure you impose on instructions determines the quality of outputs more than the model you choose to execute them.*